John Hasbrouck Van Vleck: Career and research

 J. H. Van Vleck's theoretical work led to the establishment of the Los Alamos Nuclear Weapons Laboratory.
 He also served on the Los Alamos Review committee in 1943.
 The committee, established by General Leslie Groves, also consisted of W. K. Lewis of MIT, Chairman; E. L. Rose, of Jones & Lamson; E. B. Wilson of Harvard; and Richard C. Tolman, Vice Chairman of NDRC.
 The committee's important contribution (originating with Rose) was a reduction in the size of the firing gun for the Little Boy atomic bomb, a concept that eliminated additional design weight and sped up production of the bomb for its eventual release over Hiroshima.
 However, it was not employed for the Fat Man bomb at Nagasaki, which relied on implosion of a plutonium shell to reach critical mass.

 The philosopher and historian of science Thomas Kuhn completed a Ph.D. in physics under Van Vleck's supervision at Harvard.

+From 1951, Van Vleck was Hollis Professor of Mathematics and Natural Philosophy at Harvard.
+He concurrently held the first deanship of Harvard's Division of Engineering and Applied Physics until 1957.

 In 1961/62 he was George Eastman Visiting Professor at University of Oxford and held a professorship at Balliol College.

 In 1950 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 He was awarded the National Medal of Science in 1966 and the Lorentz Medal in 1974.

 For his contributions to the understanding of the behavior of electrons in magnetic solids, Van Vleck was awarded the Nobel Prize in Physics 1977, along with Philip W. Anderson and Sir Nevill Mott.
 Van Vleck transformations, Van Vleck paramagnetism and Van Vleck formula are named after him.

 Van Vleck died in Cambridge, Massachusetts, aged 81.
+He was buried at Forest Hill Cemetery.